This site contains affiliate links to products. We may receive a commission for purchases made through these links

 Large Disposable Paper Palette Pad (without hole – 12 x 16 or larger)

 Sta-Wet Premier Palette –Buy the red top palette – it has the sponge and special paper you will need.
 I keep all my paint in this palette box and mix on the disposable paper palette.
 My acrylic paint stays wet for a couple of weeks.

 Willow or vine charcoal (soft)

-Six small canvases or panels (6”x6”; 5″ x 7″ or 8″ x 8″) and one medium canvas or panel (11″ x 14″, 12″ x 12″ or 12″ x 16) – I use Ampersand Value panels in the smooth finish or Ampersand Gessobord but you are welcome to use what you like.
+Six small canvases or panels (6” x 6”; 8″ x 8″ or 5″ x 7″) and one medium canvas or panel (11″ x 14″, 12″ x 12″ or 12″ x 16).
+You want the proportion of at least one small and large canvas/panel to be the same so for example both squares.
+We’ll paint a small then go larger with the painting.
+I use Ampersand Value panels in the smooth finish or Ampersand Gessobord but you are welcome to use what you like.
 I don’t however recommend the canvas panels.
 You can paint on Masonite or birch panels but I do recommend that you gesso them first.
 I’ll demonstrate this in Module 1.